microsoft/vscode-docs/docs/azure/mongodb.md

 ## Using Scrapbooks

 One of the most powerful features of the VS Code MongoDB integration is **Mongo Scrapbooks**.
 Scrapbooks let you create, run, and save MongoDB commands from a VS Code editor.
-Create a new scrapbook from the Cosmos DB Explorer or with the **Cosmos DB: New Mongo Scrapbook** command.
+Create a new scrapbook from the Cosmos DB Explorer or with the **MongoDB: New Mongo Scrapbook** command.

 ![new mongo scrapbook](images/mongodb/new-mongo-scrapbook.png)